keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

     # (0, 1).
 In our case, we feed our model images with inputs in the range (0, 255).
     include_rescaling=True,
 )
+# you can disable training of the backbone and only train the FPN
+model.backbone.trainable = False
 ```

 That is all it takes to construct a KerasCV RetinaNet.
 The RetinaNet accepts tuples of